23-Year-Old Center – Dallas Stars

 Tyler Seguin Contract Information:

 Signed to a six-year contract extension by the Bruins in September of 2012 for an average $5.75 million per season.

-Seguin scored a pair of goals on five shots and went plus-2 in Tuesday's win over Edmonton.
+Seguin scored a goal on five shots in Tuesday's loss to Ottawa.

 To instantly reveal our fantasy analysis of every player – including Tyler Seguin – simply subscribe now.